-What we in Germany have carnival or Carnival is just around the corner with our friends in the southern United States the Mardi Gras .
-The festival with costumes & Co. just in New Orleans It is no coincidence that it is celebrated so enthusiastically, because whether the Dia de los Muertos in Mexico or the world-famous Brazilian Carnival , the further you look south from New Orleans the more the party mood and the extravagance of the costumes.
+What we in Germany are carnival or Carnival is just around the corner for our friends in the southern USA the Mardi Gras .
+That the festival with costumes & Co. just in New Orleans is celebrated so enthusiastically is no coincidence, because whether the Day of the Dead in Mexico or the world-famous Brazilian Carnival , the further you look south from New Orleans the more the celebratory mood and the extravagance of the costumes.

 Carnival & Fasching – Typically German

 Despite the exuberant atmosphere, today’s carnival has above all ecclesiastical roots .
-In the Catholic Church, before the beginning of the pre-Easter Lent with the carnival an event establishes the last winter supplies to destroy them before they reach the Lent With the reformation Among many other traditions, Carnival was also called into question in many parts of Germany and, unlike in predominantly Catholic neighboring countries such as Switzerland or Austria, disappeared Carnival as a tradition for a long time from many parts of Germany.
-At that time, the carnival was mainly celebrated as a costume and masked ball celebrated in castles and noble houses, of course with appropriate party drinks.
+In the Catholic Church, before the beginning of the pre-Easter Lent with the Carnival an occasion establishes the last Winter supplies to destroy them before they reach the Lent could ruin.
+With the reformation Among many other traditions, Carnival was also questioned in many parts of Germany and, unlike in predominantly Catholic neighbouring countries such as Switzerland or Austria, disappeared Carnival as a tradition for a long time from many parts of Germany.
+At that time, the carnival, based on the Venetian model, was primarily Costume and masked ball celebrated in castles and noble houses, of course with appropriate party drinks.

-The tradition was only revived in the 19th century after the end of the French occupation in the now Prussian areas of northern Germany.
-One of the first public street carnivals of the modern era was the still legendary Cologne Carnival , whose famous exclamation "Kölle Allaf" was first called to welcome the Prussian king in Cologne after the end of the occupation.
+The tradition was only revived in the 19th century after the end of the French occupation in the now Prussian territories of northern Germany.
+Among the first public street carnivals of the modern era was the still legendary Cologne Carnival , whose famous cry “Kölle Allaf” was first called to welcome the Prussian king to Cologne after the end of the occupation.

-However, the carnival only gained its current popularity in the 1990s as a real carnival boom moved through Germany and found followers even in areas that were still predominantly Catholic.
-Today, for example, in Baden Württemberg or Bavaria, a strict distinction is still made between the traditional carnival and the modern carnival different, even though the celebrations with banquets, parades and a penchant for strong thirst quenchers are in many ways similar today.
+However, the carnival only achieved its current popularity in the 1990s as a real Carnival boom through Germany and found followers even in predominantly Catholic areas.
+Today, for example, in Baden-Württemberg and Bavaria, a strict distinction is still made between the traditional carnival and the modern carnival different, even though the celebrations with feasts, parades and the penchant for strong thirst quenchers are similar in many aspects today.

-For all fans of Beer , whether for Carnival or Shrove Tuesday, we currently have great treats on offer that taste great not only at Carnival.
-The 2 new popcorn varieties "Budweiser" and "Pale Ale" combine sweet and crunchy caramel with the yeasty taste of freshly tapped beer.
-Ideal for on the go or for a cozy celebration on the couch.
+For all fans of Beer , whether for Carnival or Fastnacht, we currently have some great treats on offer that taste great not only during Carnival.
+The 2 new popcorn varieties “Budweiser” and “Pale Ale” combine sweet and crunchy caramel with the yeasty taste of freshly tapped beer.
+Ideal for on the go or cozy celebrations on the couch.

-➡️ Buy unusual popcorn creations from Joe & Seph's from England
+➡️ Buy unusual popcorn creations from Everly Grace

-The name Fasching , which is used mainly in East Germany, Bavaria and Austria, also has its roots in the love of hops and malt.
-The word is an abbreviation for the “Fastenschank” , the last big beer serving before the start of Lent.
+The name Fasching , which is used primarily in East Germany, Bavaria and Austria, also has its roots in the love of hops and malt.
+The word is an abbreviation for the “Fastenschank” , the last big beer dispensing before the start of Lent.

 The carnival, which is so popular in this country, is in the USA however in vain .
 The reason for this lies in history.
-As in Germany during the Reformation, in England during the establishment of the Anglican Church Carnival as a tradition abolished and, unlike its revival as carnival and its maintenance in areas still dominated by Catholics here in Germany, remained largely forgotten.
-Thus, this tradition did not come with the English settlers to America and even though later immigrants, e.g. from Germany, brought many of their traditions with them, the carnival, like beer festivals & Co., remained a maximally at the local level celebrated tradition.
+As in Germany during the Reformation, in England during the establishment of the Anglican Church Carnival as a tradition abolished and remained largely forgotten, unlike its revival as carnival and its maintenance in still Catholic areas here in Germany.
+Thus, this tradition did not come with the English settlers to America and even though later immigrants, e.g. from Germany, brought many of their traditions with them, the carnival, like beer festivals etc., remained a maximally at local level celebrated tradition.

-The fact that the residents of the American South today left out Mardi Gras They owe the fact that they can celebrate to the remnants of their time as French colonies .
-The French settlers, as pious Catholics also brought their fasting tradition with them to the colonies of the New World.
+That especially the inhabitants of the American South left out today Mardi Gras They owe the fact that they can celebrate to the remnants of their time as French colonies .
+The French settlers, as pious Catholics , also brought their fasting tradition with them to the colonies of the New World.
 Mardi Gras (literally “Fat Tuesday” was the last day of the traditional week of celebration before the beginning of Lent on Ash Wednesday.

-Part of this tradition can still be found today in American Pancake Day .
-This holiday also has its origins in Lent, because in Louisiana, Alabama & Co., excess fat before fasting in order to use this time extensively pancakes baked.
+Part of this tradition can still be found today in the American Pancake Day .
+This holiday also has its origins in Lent, because in Louisiana, Alabama & Co., excess fat before fasting in order to use this time extensively Pancakes baked.

 ➡️ Buy Pancake & Waffle Mixes from Stonewall Kitchen